denis-314/Kubernetes-single-node-with-Ansible-playbooks/README.md

 To check if the Kubernetes cluster is now available, run "kubectl get nodes".

-To obtain the token and SHA key:
+To generate the join node command on the control-plane master node, or to list the token and SHA key:

     kubeadm token create --print-join-command
     kubeadm token list